The clusterUnregisterNode() GraphQL mutation may be used to unregister a node from a cluster.

 clusterUnregisterNode(

-nodeID: integer!
+nodeID: integer!,

 ): UnregisterNodeMutation!

 The force is given with a value of true, along with nodeID and its unique identifier to force the removal of a node.
+Click on the Show Query link above.

 Example